 Question: "Who was Nebuchadnezzar?"

 Secular history records Nebuchadnezzar as a brutal, powerful, and ambitious king, and the Bible, for the most part, agrees.
 However, the book of Daniel gives additional insight into his character.
 Daniel chapter 2 records God giving Nebuchadnezzar a dream about what kingdoms would arise after his own.
 In the dream, Nebuchadnezzar was a “head of gold” on a statue, with the descending parts of the body, comprised of silver, bronze, iron, and iron mixed with clay, representing the less powerful kingdoms that would come after him.
-Nebuchadnezzar demanded the astrologers and wise men to interpret his dream without him telling it to them, and when they were unable, Nebuchadnezzar ordered all of the astrologers and wise men to be killed.
-Daniel spoke up, and through a miracle from God, interpreted Nebuchadnezzar’s dream.
+Nebuchadnezzar demanded the astrologers and wise men to interpret his dream without him telling it to them and, when they were unable to, Nebuchadnezzar ordered all of the astrologers and wise men to be killed.
+Daniel spoke up and, through a miracle from God, interpreted Nebuchadnezzar’s dream.
 The king then promoted Daniel to be one of his most influential advisors.
 Interestingly, when Daniel interpreted his dream, Nebuchadnezzar declared, “Truly, your God is God of gods and Lord of kings, and a revealer of mysteries, for you have been able to reveal this mystery” (Daniel 2:47).

-Due to the dream recorded in Daniel 2, in Daniel 3, Nebuchadnezzar proceeded to create a gold statue of himself and required all the people to bow down to it whenever the music played.
+In Daniel 3, Nebuchadnezzar created a gold statue of himself and required all the people to bow down to it whenever the music played.
 Daniel’s three friends, Shadrach, Meshach, and Abednego, refused, and the king had them thrown into a blazing furnace.
 Miraculously, God protected them, and when they came out of the furnace, Nebuchadnezzar proclaimed, “Blessed be the God of Shadrach, Meshach, and Abednego, who has sent his angel and delivered his servants, who trusted in him, and set aside the king’s command, and yielded up their bodies rather than serve and worship any god except their own God.
-Therefore I make a decree: Any people, nation, or language that speaks anything against the God of Shadrach, Meshach, and Abednego shall be torn limb from limb, and their houses laid in ruins, for there is no other god who is able to rescue in this way” (Daniel 3:28-29).
+Therefore I make a decree: Any people, nation, or language that speaks anything against the God of Shadrach, Meshach, and Abednego shall be torn limb from limb, and their houses laid in ruins, for there is no other god who is able to rescue in this way” (Daniel 3:28–29).

 © Copyright 2002-2014 Got Questions Ministries.